awsr/PS-StreamXRef/docs/Export-XRefLookupData.md

 ```

 ## DESCRIPTION
 Exports the contents of the lookup data cache as JSON to a specified file.

-If no path is specified, it will be returned as a string instead.
+The files created by this command can be used with `Import-XRefLookupData`.

 ## EXAMPLES

 ### Example 1
 ```
-PS C:\> {{ Add example code here }}
+PS > {{ Add example code here }}
 ```

 {{ Add example description here }}